open-voice-interoperability/website/site/content/ambassadors/_index.md

       She is committed to education through her numerous talks, articles, book (Voice Strategy), online education courses, and work as part of the Open Voice Network.
-  - heading: 'Audrey Wu, VP of Strategic Partnerships, Reliance Jio Haptik'
-    imageUrl: /img/ovn_audrey-wu.png
-    text: >-
-      Conversational AI pioneer, Audrey was CoFounder/CEO of Convrg, a voice and messaging platform working with brands such as Estee Lauder, Gallo Wines and Sephora.
-She exited to Reliance Jio Haptik July 2019.
 ---